GEUS-Glaciology-and-Climate/aws-monitor-alert/README.md

 # aws-monitor-alert
-Monitoring and alerting of processing resources for automatic weather stations (aws)
+Monitoring and alerting of processing resources for automatic weather stations (aws).

 To develop with this code, you need to activate the `py39-monitor` conda environment on Azure.
 If you are developing elsewhere setup a fresh py 3.9 conda env and install any additional needed requirements.